Fibromyalgia & Chronic Fatigue

 Prolotherapy & PRP Therapy

-The delta variant is here folks, and it’s no joke.
-I just met a friend for lunch who recently spent 5 days in the ICU – and when he walked into the restaurant, he looked like a stiff breeze could have knocked him over.
-During lunch, his hand was shaking, and he asked if I knew when this newly acquired tremor would go away.
+Not too long ago I met a friend for lunch who had recently spent 5 days in the ICU – and when he walked into the restaurant, he looked like a stiff breeze could have knocked him over.
+During lunch, his hand was shaking, and he asked if I knew when this newly- acquired tremor would go away.

 I had no answers for him.

 I wish he had reached out to me earlier.
-You see, there are options available to both help prevent getting COVID as well as options for treatment should you become infected with the virus.
-Unfortunately, he was passed both those stages.
-If you’re seeking information on what you can do right now to either prevent or treat COVID and the Delta variant, I encourage you to schedule an appointment with me to learn more.
+You see, there are strategies to help prevent COVID as well as to provide early treatment should you become infected.
+Unfortunately, he had passed both those stages.
+If you’re seeking information on what you can do right now to either prevent or treat COVID, I encourage you to schedule an appointment with me to learn more.

 The first thing I want you to understand is that your best defense against COVID is a healthy, robust immune system.
 (Which is, for example, the goal of the vaccine.)
 There are many ways to do this; here is my personal list of the absolute most impactful suggestions (click each link for further reading):